 Walk the same grounds Daniel Boone did as you explore the reconstructed Fort Boonesborough, a National Historic Landmark located on the banks of the Kentucky River.
-Step into a world nearly two and half centuries ago through cabins, blockhouses and furnishings that narrate the life and times of this legendary explorer.
+Step into a world nearly two and half centuries ago through cabins, blockhouse, and furnishings that narrate the life and times of this legendary explorer.
 Watch artisans re-create pioneer life through craft demonstrations of candle dipping, pottery turning, lye soap making, and welding.

-The first major Civil War battle fought in Kentucky was the Battle of Richmond, which took place on Aug.
+The second major Civil War battle fought in Kentucky was the Battle of Richmond, which took place on Aug.
 29-30, 1862, giving a decisive victory to the Confederate army.
 Learn about the devastation of Federal troops in three separate engagements as you follow the path of the battle on a self-guided driving tour.

 Beginning at the Visitor Center, the tour takes you behind the lines and onto the battlefields and skirmish areas as the Battle Between the States entered a border state.
 This tour is part of the Kentucky Civil War Heritage Trail and the Civil War Trust National Discovery Trail.
 A re-enactment of the Battle of Richmond also takes place each year in August.

-The 44-room mansion called White Hall is famous for the man who lived within its walls: Cassius Marcellus Clay.
-Emancipationist, newspaper publisher, minister to Russia and friend to Abraham Lincoln, Clay lived in the home when it was known as Clermont – the home his father, General Green Clay, built in 1798-1799 and was expanded in the mid-1860s to create the home you can tour today.
+The 44-room Georgian/Italianate mansion White Hall is famous for the man who lived within its walls: Cassius Marcellus Clay.
+Emancipationist, newspaper publisher, minister to Russia, and friend to Abraham Lincoln, Clay lived in the home when it was known as Clermont – the home his father, General Green Clay, built in 1798-1799 and was expanded in the mid-1860s to create the home you can tour today.
 Guides in period dress share the history and treasures of the man and the mansion.

-More to See & Do
+More to See and Do